 Participants are kindly requested to turn off or switch their cell phones to silent mode in the meeting rooms where scientific sessions are held.Public Transport

 Travelling by Prague city transport is possible with a valid ticket only.
 Passengers must obtain their tickets before boarding the vehicle or entering the Metro system.
 The ticket is valid only if marked in the validation appliance.

 For more information about Public Transport in Prague click here.Currency

-The official currency of the Czech Republic is the Czech Crown = Česká koruna (CZK = Kč) which is subdivided into 100 hellers (h).
+The official currency in the Czech Republic is Czech Crown = Česká koruna (CZK = Kč) which is subdivided into 100 hellers (h).
 International credit cards are accepted for payment in most hotels, restaurants and shops.
 Exchange offices and ATM machines are easily available throughout the city and at the Prague International Airport.
 Payment in cash in EUR is also available in some restaurants and shops, please ask for details on-site.
 You can find the official exchange rates on the website of the Czech National Bank.Czech Language

 Even though at all the hotels, shops and restaurants in Prague are English spoken, we include a few basic Czech words and sentences that can be useful during your stay in Prague.

 - Dobrý večer

 - Good evening

 - Thank you.

 - Nechceš jít na pivo?